lasthyphen/subnet-evm/README.md

 ## Compatibility

-The Subnet EVM is compatible with almost all Ethereum tooling, including Remix, Metamask and Truffle.
+The ECC-EVM Engine is compatible with almost all Ethereum tooling, including Remix, Metamask and Truffle.

-## Differences Between Subnet EVM and Coreth
+## Differences Between ECC-EVM Engine and Coreth

 - Added configurable fees and gas limits in genesis
-- Merged Dijets hardforks into the single "Subnet EVM" hardfork
+- Merged Dijets hardforks into the single "ECC-EVM Engine" hardfork
 - Removed Atomic Txs and Shared Memory
 - Removed Multicoin Contract and State

 ## Block Format

-To support these changes, there have been a number of changes to the SubnetEVM block format compared to what exists on the C-Chain and Ethereum.
+To support these changes, there have been a number of changes to the SubnetEVM block format compared to what exists on the Utility Chain and Ethereum.
 Here we list the changes to the block format as compared to Ethereum.

 ### Block Header